Japan’s Doan savors answering Germany jibes at World Cup - NewsBreak

 Biden, Macron ready to talk Ukraine, trade in state visit

-WASHINGTON — (AP) — French President Emmanuel Macron is headed to Washington for the first state visit of Joe Biden's presidency — a revival of diplomatic pageantry that had been put on hold because of the COVID-19 pandemic.
-The Biden-Macron relationship had a choppy start.
-Macron briefly...
+French President Emmanuel Macron will be the guest for the first state visit of Joe Biden's presidency

 Comments / 0